What Is Conversation Intelligence Software?

 3. Clari Copilot

-Clari Copilot brings conversation insights into Clari's revenue platform to connect call analysis with pipeline and forecast workflows.
-The platform provides real-time and post-call guidance to help reps handle objections and identify next steps during customer conversations.
+Clari Copilot (Conversation Intelligence & Coaching) brings conversation insights into Clari's revenue platform to connect call analysis with pipeline and forecast workflows.
+The platform's tagline captures its positioning: "Win while the call is happening, not after it's over."

 Clari Copilot is best suited for organizations that have already adopted Clari's forecasting platform and want conversation intelligence tightly embedded in that workflow.
 Teams evaluating it as a standalone CI tool should confirm how the product functions outside of the broader Clari ecosystem.

-Integration with Clari's pipeline and forecast views for unified revenue operations
+Integration with Clari Forecast and Inspect for unified revenue operations

 Revenue leak detection that connects call analysis to forecast accuracy